AdvancedCustomFields/docs/functions/acf_register_block_type.md

 ));
 ```

-As shown above, the "example" setting is used to define an array of attributes used by WordPress to construct the preview.
-The available attributes to customize are _mode_ and _data_.
+All values defined in the "data" attribute array will become available within the block render template/callback via `$block['data']` or `get_field()`.

-All values defined in the _data_ attribute array will become available within the block render template/callback via `$block['data']` or `get_field()`.
+In the example above, three values are defined matching the names of three existing custom fields ('testimonial', 'author' & 'role').
+An additional non-custom-field value ('is_preview') is defined which could be used within the renderer to display alternative markup.

-In the example above, three values are provided matching the names of three existing custom fields ('testimonial', 'author' & 'role').
-An additional non-custom-field value ('is_preview') is also defined which could be used within the renderer to display alternative markup.
+👨‍💻 As previews are intended to communicate a visual design, we advise using the "preview" _mode_, however, it is also possible to set this to "edit" which will display the custom fields connected to that block.